ScreamingHawk/android-slideshow/CONTRIBUTING.md

 Great!

+1. Fork the source code!
-1. Download the source code using `git clone https://github.com/ScreamingHawk/android-slideshow.git`.
+2. Download your fork of the source code using `git clone https://github.com/<your_username>/android-slideshow.git` where `<your_username>` is your Github username.
-2. Open the project in [Android Studio](https://developer.android.com/studio/index.html) or another Android development environment.
+3. Open the project in [Android Studio](https://developer.android.com/studio/index.html) or another Android development environment.
-3. Make your changes.
+4. Make your changes.
-4. Click run.
+5. Click run.
-5. **Ensure each commit references the issue / feature number** with `#<Number>`.
+6. **Ensure each commit references the issue / feature number** with `#<Number>`.
-6. Submit a pull request via Github.
+7. Submit a pull request via Github.

 Look forward to your fix being included!